-Are you interested in a foreign experience in July, August or September?
-Would you like to carry out scientific research?
-Are you curious about how research affects a foreign university?
+Are you interested in an international experience in July, August or September?
+Would you like to learn more about scientific research and improve your lab skills?
+Are you curious about how research programs work in a foreign university?
 Are you fascinated by other cultures?

 On this page you will find information on our 4 week research exchange program.

 SCORE (Standing Committee on Research Exchange) is an international program of the IFMSA (International Federation of Medical Students' Associations), the umbrella organisation of BeMSA.
 It is organised in more than 80 countries, spread all over the world.
 This Standing Committee allows students to participate in a 4-week research project in one of the countries Belgium has signed a contract with.